jncc/s1-s2-ard-code-list/README.md

 ### Habitat mapping
 - The Living England project, led by Natural England, is a multi-year programme delivering a satellite-derived national habitat layer in support of the Environmental Land Management System (ELMS) and the National Capital and Ecosystem Assessment (NCEA) Pilot.
 The project uses European Space Agency Sentinel-1 and Senetinel-2 imagery, alongside additional open source datasets, within a Random Forest machine learning algorithm to classify land segments into one of a defined list of habitat classes (currently UKBAP), achieving an accuracy of 84% for the latest iteration (2019/20).
 For further information please contact earth.observation@naturalengland.org.uk quoting "Living England" in the subject line. `R` `Natural England`

+### Water body monitoring
+- [Monitoring extent of water bodies using Sentinel-1](https://github.com/karensnh/Monitoring-extent-of-water-bodies-using-Sentinel-1) scripts developed by [NatureScot](https://www.nature.scot/) can be used for classification of Sentinel-1 on JASMIN using the ARD held on CEDA.
+Delineating land/water boundaries has many applications including flood mapping and monitoring habitat for aquatic species. `Python` `NatureScot`

 ---